sclayton29/ArcGISOnline/README.md

-Use this template to create a OU DSL workshop.
+Use this template to create an OU DSL workshop.

 1. Import this this repo using the [GitHub Importer](https://github.com/new/import).
 2. Go into settings and select the master branch as the source for GitHub Pages.